Israel–United Kingdom relations: Economic relations

+Israel and the UK engage together in scientific research, defence and the development of new technologies, with the UK seeking to tap into Israel's considerable High technology sector.
+The United Kingdom opened the UK Israel Tech Hub in order to encourage British collaboration with advanced Israeli high technology.
+The UK since 2011 has sought to partner British companies with Israeli advanced technology companies.
+The UK Israeli cooperation has generated £1.2 billion as well as 16,000 British jobs of 250 such partnerships.

+Trade agreements

+From 1 June 2000 until 30 December 2020, trade between Israel and the UK was governed by the Israel–European Union Association Agreement, while the United Kingdom was a member of the European Union.
+Following the withdrawal of the United Kingdom from the European Union, the UK and Israel signed a continuity trade agreement on 18 February 2019, based on the EU free trade agreement; the agreement entered into force on 1 January 2021.
+Trade value between Israel and the United Kingdom was worth £6,881 million in 2022.

+The United Kingdom and Israel opened negotiations for an updated free trade agreement.
+The United Kingdom and Israel are currently negotiating renewing a free trade agreement as of July 2024.

 Cultural and educational relations

 The Britain-Israel Research and Academic Exchange (BIRAX) was launched in 2008 to improve academic cooperation between universities in Israel and the UK.
 BIRAX, created by the British Council in Israel in collaboration with Pears Foundation, brings together Israeli and British scientists through funding of joint research projects.
 In November 2010, ten British-Israeli research projects were selected to receive BIRAX funding.
 UK Foreign Secretary William Hague also announced the establishment of the UK-Israel Life Sciences Council to further scientific collaboration between the two countries.
 The British Israeli Arts Training Scheme (BI ARTS) was established to improve links between the British and Israeli arts industries.

 In 2013, Raymond Dwek was appointed Commander of the Order of the British Empire (CBE) in the Queen's New Year Honours for services to UK/Israel scientific collaboration.

-Commonwealth country Pakistan has been represented by the UK since 2019 through a new Pakistan interests section at the British Embassy, this was following increasing demand from community individuals such as Sajid Javid MP.
+Commonwealth countries such as Pakistan and Bangladesh are often represented in Israel through the British Embassy.